bitcart/bitcart-sdk/docs/installation.rst

 requirements for daemon of ``coin_name``.

-This will clone main BitcartCC repo and install dependencies, we recommend using virtualenv for consistency.(some daemons conflict one with another, so using one virtualenv per daemon is fine).
+This will clone main BitcartCC repo and install dependencies, we recommend using virtualenv for consistency(some daemons conflict one with another, so using one virtualenv per daemon is fine).

 To run daemon, just start it: